patrickeala/GraspSampler/README.md

 ## Installation
 GraspSampler was created using Ubuntu 18.04 and python 3.8.
 To install GraspSampler on your local machine follow [these intstructions.](https://github.com/patrickeala/Grasp-Sampler/blob/main/documentation/installation.md)

+Once you have a working environment for GraspSampler, you can try the [tutorials.](#tutorials)
 ## Tutorials
 The following are tutorials on how to use the different features of GraspSampler.